Zack Sabre Jr.: Westside Xtreme Wrestling (2006–2018)

 At Westside Xtreme Wrestling (wXw), Sabre won both the wXw World Lightweight Championship and the wXw World Heavyweight Championship in 2010 unifying the titles to become the inaugural wXw Unified World Wrestling Champion.
 He lost the championship in the same year to Big van Walter.
-Sabre also won the 2015 World Tag Team Tournament for the vacant wXw World Tag Team Championship together with Big Daddy Walter.
+Sabre also won the 2015 World Tag Team Tournament for the vacant wXw World Tag Team Championship together with Walter.

+Insane Championship Wrestling (2011, 2016)

+Sabre made two appearances for Glasgow's Insane Championship Wrestling promotion.
+At their premiere annual event ICW: Fear & Loathing 4 on 23 October 2011, Sabre entered an elimination triple threat match with Liam Thomson and his former trainee Andy Wild, which was won by Wild.

 Progress Wrestling (2012–2018)

-Sabre appeared for London-based Progress Wrestling (Progress) on their debut show, in a losing effort to Marty Scurll, in a match voted UK Match of the Year by Alternative Wrestling Magazine, and was lauded by critics.

 In 2015, Sabre took part in the first ever Progress Wrestling Super Strong Style 16 tournament, competing in four matches over the weekend – defeating Zack Gibson, Tommaso Ciampa and Scurll before losing to Will Ospreay in the final.
 Sabre had a rematch with Ciampa in November at the first ever Manchester Progress show, which Ciampa won.
 In March 2016, Sabre and Ciampa teamed up to face The Origin (El Ligero and Nathan Cruz) for the Progress Tag Team Championships but failed to capture the titles.
 Following the loss, Ciampa beat down Sabre.
-The two faced each other at Progress' biggest show to date, held at the Brixton Academy in London, in a Two Out of Three falls match which Sabre Jr won.
+The two faced each other at Progress' biggest show to date, held at the Brixton Academy in London, in a Two Out of Three falls match which Sabre won.

-At Chapter 40, Sabre unsuccessful challenge Pete Dunne for the Progress World Championship.
-He then entered to Super Strong Style 16 defeating David Starr in the first round, Jack Sexsmith in the second by losing to Travis Banks in the semi-final.
-Sabre entered to the Super Strong Style 16 2018, defeating Chuck Mambo in the first round, David Starr in the second round, Keith Lee in the semi final and Kassius Ohno in the final, thus winning the tournament for the first time in his career.
-At Chapter 77, Sabre was defeated by WALTER for the Progress World Championship.
+At Chapter 40, Sabre unsuccessfully challenged Pete Dunne for the Progress World Championship.
+He then entered the Super Strong Style 16 defeating David Starr in the first round and Jack Sexsmith in the second round, before losing to Travis Banks in the semi-final.
+Sabre entered the Super Strong Style 16 2018, defeating Chuck Mambo in the first round, Starr in the second round, Keith Lee in the semi-final and Kassius Ohno in the final, thus winning the tournament for the first time in his career.
+At Chapter 77, Sabre was defeated by Walter, his former wXw tag team partner, for the Progress World Championship.